mulesoft/osprey/README.md

 **Options**

-* `-a` Application endpoint address (can be fully qualified URLs) and specify multiple addresses
+* `-a` Application endpoint address (can be fully qualified URLs) and specify multiple, comma-separated addresses
 * `-f` Path to the root RAML definition (E.g. `/path/to/api.raml`)
 * `-p` Port number to bind the proxy locally